 Homeowner Dues: Dues are $700.00 per year. $350.00 is charged and due on January 1st and $350.00 on July 1st.
 Checks should be made payable to Whittington Hall HOA.
 Invoices with detachable coupons are provided prior to the due date for your convenience.
-Payment options are available under the “making payment” tab above.
+If you would like an automatic draft set up for you: Form for LMR to set up a ClickPay account for you

 Late Fees: A late fee of $20.00 is charged on the last day of the month.
 Late fees are charged on all accounts with a delinquent balance equal to or greater than one month’s dues.
 Please make sure to allow sufficient time for your payment to be received and processed.
 Statements are mailed out each month on all delinquent accounts.
 Pool keys are deactivated for owners with a delinquent account.